nickpavini/SafeAccountsAPI/README.md

 * **/users/login**
   * Post - Sign in with user credentials and retrieve tokens.
 * **/users/{id}**
-  * Get - Retrieve user data.
+  * Get - Retrieve user profile data.
 Admin or Authorized user only.
   * Delete - Remove a user and all associated data.
 Admin or Authorized user only
 * **/users/{id}/firstname**
   * Put - Modify user first name.
 Admin or Authorized user only.